Self-contained relaxation-based dynamical Ising machines: Continuous dynamical realizations of the Ising model

 Thus, the terminal states of the dynamical model defined by maximizing $\mathcal{C}_{C}(\boldsymbol{\xi})$ are determined by the same conditions as the outcome of the $1$-opt local search.
 This algorithm formulated in terms of spin variables works as follows.
 It checks that for all nodes condition~\eqref{eq:NMR} holds.
-If for some $m \in \sset{V}$, $F_{m} > 0$, then the respective spin is reverted: $\sigma_{m} \to -\sigma_{m}$.
+If for some $m \in \sset{V}$, one has $F_{m} > 0$, then the respective spin is reverted: $\sigma_{m} \to -\sigma_{m}$, which reverts the sign of $F_m$.
 Such inversion increases the cut weight and since the maximum cut weight is finite, the algorithm terminates.

 Consequently, the introduced machine can be qualitatively regarded as a dynamical realization of the 1-opt local search.
 Thus, while the machine may perform well on some instances of the max-cut problem, its polynomial time performance is characterized by the approximation ratio $1/2$.
 In particular, this implies that on ``challenging'' instances, the machine based on the direct continuation of $\mathcal{C}(\boldsymbol{\sigma})$ may perform similarly to random partitioning.